ItsZeusBro/Podule/README.md

 - It is fully synchronous.
   - Modules and sub components are loaded syncronously as they are called upon.
 This means one can predict which modules will be loaded first.
 - It is responsible for handling require() calls.
+  - I'm not sure if this means we can have CommonJS loaders in the same package as ECMA Script Loaders.
+If CommonJS modules are "responsible for handling" require(), then does that mean that you can have require() and import syntax loaded independently in the same file?
 - It is monkey patchable.
 - It supports folders as modules.
 - When resolving a specifier, if no exact match is found, it will try to add extensions (.js, .json, and finally .node) and then attempt to resolve folders as modules.